Sarcosuchus: Growth pattern

 Sereno took thin sections from trunk osteoderms of an estimated subadult individual (~80% of estimated maximum adult size).
 Approximately 40 lines of arrested growth (LAG) were counted in these thin sections, suggesting that S. imperator took 50 to 60 years to reach adult size.
 Given that extant wild crocodylians rarely reach these advanced ages, Sereno suggested that S. imperator achieved its large size by extending its period of rapid, juvenile, growth.
-A similar growth strategy has been suggested for the equally titanic crocodylian Deinosuchus, based on similar criteria.
+A similar growth strategy has been suggested for the equally titanic crocodylomorph Deinosuchus, based on similar criteria.